Click to quick exit (ESC)

 “A recipient shall not discriminate against any student, or exclude any student from its education program or activity, including any class or extracurricular activity, on the basis of such student’s pregnancy, childbirth, false pregnancy, termination of pregnancy or recovery therefrom…” 34 CFR 106.40(b)(1)

 While many states now have restrictions that make it more difficult to access abortion and miscarriage care, those restrictions do not change Title IX, which is a federal law that applies nationwide.
-As a student navigating pregnancy-related conditions, you are entitled to accommodations specific to time off and absences, academic adjustments, and non-discrimination.
+As a student navigating pregnancy-related conditions, you are entitled to academic modifications, medically-necessary time off, and non-discrimination.
 Keep reading to find out more.

 Important note: religious schools, colleges, and universities can be exempted from Title IX requirements.
 Learn more here.